 William Muldoon Uses Long Copy

 How often have you heard it best to use short copy or long copy for Internet marketing.
-Some proponents advocate short copy, some advocate long and some try to strike a middle ground.
-It seems everyone has an opinion though.
+Copy editors will advocate short copy, while other copy writers advocate long copy.
 One person who believed in the use of long copy for selling his services was William Muldoon.
 Muldoon was the Greco-Roman World Wrestling Champion until he retired to become a personal trainer.

-Muldoon’s first great success was training John L. Sullivan for a bout with Jake Kilrain, his most formidable opponent.
+Muldoon’s first remarkable success was training John L. Sullivan for a bout with Jake Kilrain, his most formidable opponent.
 Sullivan was hopelessly out of shape until Muldoon took over his training.
-Sullivan beat Kilrain in a bout lasting 75 rounds.
-Muldoon went on to train many athletes and celebrities.
+Sullivan beat Kilrain in a bout lasting seventy-five rounds.
+Muldoon went on to train both athletes and celebrities.

 Artist Rendering of Muldoon Training Someone at Olympia